 My ancestors baked things!
-And then eventually I was born in 1983, just in time to witness the rise of the digital age.
-It was a fascinating time for people of my generation!
+And consequently I was born in 1983, just in time to witness the rise of the digital age.
+It was a fascinating childhood!
 For me, it was the start of an obvious obsession with video games.
-Their push and pull were particularly effective in shaping my peculiar path.
+Their push and pull were particularly effective in shaping my peculiar path!

 It began with Lode Runner and Ballblazer on Atari XE...
 Then came The Legend of Zelda and Super Mario Bros. on NES...
 Sega brought Sonic the Hedgehog and NBA Jam!
-And from there it was onward to the glorious PlayStation and its 3-demensional 32-bits!
+And from there it was onward to the glorious PlayStation and its 3D with 32-bits!

 Alien Trilogy and Resident Evil and the brilliant Bushido Blade!
-Just three of the very finest titles by which my mind was made.
+Some of the very finest titles by which my mind was made.
 Oh, no...

 Have I begun a rhyme?